 “Blink.
 Blink.
 Blink.
 It's the dreaded cursor-on-a-blank-screen experience that all writers — amateur or professional, aspiring or experienced — know and dread.
 And of all times for it to occur, it seems to plague us the most when trying to write an introduction.”

 Sometimes, blog posts can have an overwhelming amount of information — for the reader and the writer.
 The trick is to organize the info in a way so readers aren't intimidated by length or amount of content.
 This organization can take multiple forms — sections, lists, tips — whatever's most appropriate.
 But it must be organized!

 Let's take a look at the post, "How to Use Snapchat: A Detailed Look Into HubSpot’s Snapchat Strategy."
 There's a lot of content in the piece, so it's broken up into a few sections using descriptive headers.
 The major sections are separated into subsections that go into more detail, making the content easier to read.

 To complete this step, all you really need to do is outline your post.
 This way, before you start writing, you'll know which points you want to cover and the best order to do so in.
 And to make things even easier, you can download and use our free blog post templates, which are pre-organized for six of the most common blogs.
 Just fill in the blanks!

 8. Write your blog post!

 - ZenPen: If you're having trouble staying focused, check out this distraction-free writing tool.
-ZenPen creates a minimalist "writing zone" that's designed to help you get words down without having to fuss with formatting right away.
+ZenPen creates a minimalist "writing zone" designed to help you get words down without having to fuss with formatting right away.